oracle/oci-python-sdk/Internal-README.rst

     tox -- --config-profile IAD

-You must also update the following locations in code where we are using OCIDs that are hardcoded for PHX:
+You must also update the following locations in code where we are hardcoded for PHX:

-* tests/integ/util.py, uncomment the lines at the top under 'IAD' to specify the correct compartment ID and AD for IAD
-* tests/integ/test_launch_instance_options.py, update image OCIDs to use valid image OCIDs for IAD
-* tests/integ/test_launch_instance_tutorial.py, update image OCIDs to use valid image OCIDs for IAD
+* tests/integ/util.py, change the target_region to 'us-ashburn-1'
-* tests/integ/test_object_storage.py, update namespace from 'internalbriangustafson' to 'bmcs-dex-us-ashburn-1'
+* tests/integ/test_object_storage.py, update namespace_name from 'dex-us-phoenix-1' to 'bmcs-dex-us-ashburn-1'

 Running the Code Generator
 ===========================